baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Choose_your_own_adventure.md

 title: "Choose your own adventure"
 date: "2015-07-25 13:15:09"
 category: What_does_the_reader_want
+sort: 4
 ---

 ++to readers: this next bit is almost certainly going to be reworked in a major way - it doesn’t work as it is, but says useful things.
 Comments and edits are welcome++

 ##Why not Choose Your Own Adventure?
 *Caveat - this short essay pertains to digital implementation of Choose Your Own Adventure.
 Paper is fine.
 Go for it.*

 (This essay originally came about because [Duncan Speakman](http://www.wearecircumstance.com) tweeted to